nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

     {% do instantAnalytics.addEvent(shippingInfoEvent) %}
 ```

+**Please note**
+Sending GA4 events via the API is not meant to handle all the session information.
+If you want to take advantage of session tracking and User purchase journey on GA4 console, there are a few steps you must ensure are taken care of:
+1. You need to have a `_ga` Cookie in place, as there is no way to start a session using the API.
+If you're not using `gTag` or Google Tag Manager already, you can use the `iaInsertGtag` template hook to insert the relevant JavaScript that will start the session for you.
+2. User purhcase journey report is a closed funnel report, which means that any previous step must take place, before user can proceed in the funnel.
+In practical terms this means the following events _must_ be fired in the following order for the user purhcase journey to be completed.

 ## Sending Events

 The collected events are sent automatically once the response has been sent back to the user, however you can trigger the process manually